Carrot family (Apiaceae)

 Cultivation: The preference is partial sun, moist conditions, and a fertile loamy soil.
 This species is somewhat weedy.

-Range & Habitat: Wild Chervil is common in most areas of Illinois (see Distribution Map).
-Typical habitats include open woodlands, woodland borders, thickets, rocky glades, areas adjacent to buildings, and areas along roads and railroads.
-Habitats with a history of disturbance are preferred.
+Range & Habitat: The native Wild Chervil is common in most areas of Illinois (see Distribution Map).
+Typical habitats include lowland woodlands, open woodlands, woodland borders, thickets, rocky glades, areas adjacent to buildings, and areas along roads and railroads.
+Habitats with a history of disturbance and some shade are preferred.

 Faunal Associations: The flowers are occasionally visited by small bees (especially Halictid bees), parasitic wasps, flies (especially Syrphid flies), and beetles.
 These insects usually suck nectar from the flowers, although some bees also collect pollen.
 The caterpillars of the butterfly Papilio polyxenes asterias (Black Swallowtail) feed on the foliage.